Chicago transit agency fires driver after crash

 CHICAGO (AP) — Chicago transit officials have fired a train operator who acknowledged dozing off before crashing a commuter train at the O’Hare International Airport station.

-The March 24 crash injured more than 30 passengers and sent the eight-car train barreling over the platform and up an escalator leading into the airport.
-It caused millions of dollars’ worth of damage.
+The March 24 crash injured more than 30 passengers and sent the eight-car train barreling up an escalator leading into the airport.

-A federal investigator with the National Transportation Safety Board said last week that the driver told him she dozed off before the crash and had done so on another occasion in February when she overshot a station platform.
-She had been operating trains for only two months and was an extra-board employee, meaning she filled in for other drivers who called in sick or were on vacation.
+A federal investigator with the National Transportation Safety Board said last week that the operator told him she dozed off before the crash and had done so on another occasion in February when she overshot a station platform.

-The CTA says it does not believe her work schedule played a role, but it announced changes Friday that it says will make its scheduling guidelines some of the most stringent among the nation’s large transit operations.
+The CTA says it does not believe her work schedule played a role, but it announced changes Friday that it says will make its scheduling guidelines some of the most stringent in the nation.